LLM/Agent-as-Data-Analyst: A Survey: for Semi-Structured Data Analysis

-In ST-Raptor\cite{tang2025st}, the table query is based on its HO-Tree.
-A complex question is first decomposed into sub-questions, each mapped to a sequence of Basic Operations of Ho Tree (e.g.,\textit{Retrieval, Condition}).
-To ensure these operations can be reliably executed, the system introduces an Alignment Operation, grounding abstract query terms to actual table headers or values.
-During execution, the model further leverages Top-down and Bottom-up retrieval strategies to flexibly navigate the hierarchical structure of HO-Tree.
-For large-scale tables, Column-Type Annotation (\textit{discrete/continuous/non-structural}) is employed to constrain the search space.
-Finally, a dual validation mechanism is applied: Forward Constraints check the consistency of intermediate results, while Backward Reasoning reconstructs the question from the generated answer to reduce hallucinations.
+\hi{Table Querying.} LLMs require effective methods to extract table contents, known as table querying.
+While conceptually similar to SQL, this section focuses on approaches that directly extract information from semi-structured tables rather than traditional SQL querying.
+CoS~\cite{dong2024spreadsheetllm} is a downstream table query system built on SHEETCOMPRESSOR.
+Given a spreadsheet and a natural language query, it first performs Table Identification and Boundary Detection to locate the relevant subtable.
+The subtable and query are then passed to the LLM for focused, context-aware response generation.
+In ST-Raptor~\cite{tang2025st}, table querying relies on the HO-Tree.
+Complex questions are decomposed into sub-questions mapped to sequences of basic operations (e.g., retrieval, condition).
+The alignment operation grounds abstract query terms to actual headers or values, while Top-down and Bottom-up retrieval navigate the HO-Tree.
+For large tables, Column-Type Annotation (e.g., discrete or continuous) limits the search space.
+A dual validation mechanism—forward constraints for intermediate consistency and backward reasoning to reconstruct the query—reduces errors and hallucinations.